Electrostatic waves in astrophysical Druyvesteyn plasmas: I. Langmuir waves: Introduction and motivation

 In the context of plasma dispersion theory, there are, however, other non-equilibrium distributions used to describe velocity, momentum, or energy spectra of astrophysical energetic particles.
-Amongst them we may cite the Weibull distribution \citep[e.g.,][]{Pallocchia-etal-2017}, the Vasyliunas-Cairns distribution \citep{Abid-etal-2015}, the Dory-Guest-Harris distribution \citep[e.g.,][]{Benacek-Karlicky-2019}, or the (generalized) Druyvesteyn distribution \citep{Zaheer-Yoon-2013, Liao-He-2017}, the latter is probably the least explored one within an astrophysical context.
+Amongst them we may cite the Weibull distribution \citep[e.g.,][]{Pallocchia-etal-2017}, the Cairns \citep[e.g.,][]{Ayaz-etal-2024} or Vasyliunas-Cairns distribution \citep{Abid-etal-2015}, the (pickup-ion) shell distribution \citep[e.g.,][]{Zank-etal-2001}, the Dory-Guest-Harris distribution \citep[e.g.,][]{Benacek-Karlicky-2019}, or the (generalized) Druyvesteyn distribution \citep{Zaheer-Yoon-2013, Liao-He-2017}.
+The latter is probably the least explored one within an astrophysical context: to our knowledge, there are no systematic analyses yet of the properties of observed distributions using the Druyvesteyn model.
 This distribution, however, is a potentially useful tool not only to describe suprathermal particle populations but also those being significantly affected by collisions \citep{Liao-He-2017}, and, in particular, the low-energy flat-tops of electron velocity distributions associated with planetary and interplanetary shocks \citep{Feldman-etal-1983a, Feldman-etal-1983b, Zaheer-Yoon-2013, Stasiewicz-2024}.
+Such flat-top distributions are also routinely observed in regions where short-range collisions are not supposed to play an important role, but where the presence of a strong parallel-aligned component of the electric field induces the occurrence of intense bidirectional electron beams, such as is the case with double layers or in the vicinity of the X line in Earth's magnetotail, where magnetic reconnection takes place \citep{Richard+25/05,Norgren+25/08,Wang+25/09}.

 Therefore, it appears worthwhile to systematically study linear plasma waves on the basis of this distribution.
 Here, we begin with electrostatic Langmuir waves, which are of interest in contemporary space physics and astrophysics for, e.g., their excitation and subsequent generation of radio emissions \citep[e.g.,][]{Sauer-etal-2019, Lazar-etal-2022, Lazar-etal-2025}, in the context of turbulence and acceleration or heating of resonant populations \citep{Zaheer-Yoon-2013, Yoon-etal-2024}, and for coherent emission in astrophysical plasmas beyond the heliosphere \citep{Melrose-2017}.
 The case of similarly interesting electrostatic ion-acoustic waves will be considered in a separate analysis.